WHAT IS ALPACA WOOL?

 NATURE'S SUPERIOR FUNCTIONAL FIBER

-5000 years, the Inca Empire called the Alpaca: The Fiber of the Gods.
+Almost 600 years ago, the Inca Empire called the Alpaca: The Fiber of the Gods.
 Only the royalty were allowed to use such precious fibers.
-Thousands of years later, the alpaca became a necessity for Peruvian people's everyday life.
+Hundreds of years later, the alpaca became a necessity for Peruvian people's everyday life.
 Living in high altitudes, alpacas grow wool that naturally adapt to different climates.
 This fiber is known as Nature's Superior Function Fiber.

 NATURE'S SPECIAL FIBER